iheartla/iheartla/README.md

     ## For development, also install:
     pip3 install graphviz cppyy numpy scipy pyinstaller

-(2023-05-10: There is a known bug with Python >= 3.10 and wxpython 4.2.0's PDF viewer.
-It will be fixed in the next release of wxpython.
-For now, either run on Python 3.9, live without PDF rendering, compile top-of-tree wxpython yourself, or change `/` to `//` in `wx/lib/pdfviewer/viewer.py:354`.)
+(2023-05-10: There is a known bug with Python >= 3.10 and wxPython 4.2.0's PDF viewer.
+It will be fixed in the next release of wxPython.
+For now, either run on Python 3.9, live without PDF rendering, compile top-of-tree wxPython yourself, or change `/` to `//` in `wx/lib/pdfviewer/viewer.py:354` (so that `self.Ypagepixels` is an `int`).
+The relevant commit is [here](https://github.com/wxWidgets/Phoenix/commit/aa4394773a8696444ce5d8a90273d67796e499d0).)

 ### Poetry